-In Section 3.2, we confirmed that the upper limit of the superflare energy has a decreasing trend with rotation period.
-In Section 3.3, we also confirmed the upper limit of flare energy is consistent with the starspot coverage, considering magnetic energy is stored around starspots.
+Section 3.3, we also confirmed that the upper limit of the flare energy is consistent with the starspot coverage, considering that magnetic energy is stored around starspots.
 Then, how is starspot coverage related to rotation period, and what implications exist for superflare energy?